slackedlime/TimeSpent/README.md

 **A simple GUI rust application that keeps track of how much time you spend on each application.**

 ## Usage
 The Daemon binary tracks the amount of time you used an application.
 Make sure it's running in the background.

 In the Gui, You can right click the names of applications to open a Context menu.
 In the context menu, you have options to Rename, Hide/Unhide, and Delete Items.

+xdotool is needed on Linux for this program to work.

 ## Building from Source